jjvanzon/Circular-Language-Spec/spec/introduction.md

 That way there may develop big command call tree-outs, which might make a single command consist of multiple machine instructions, that may range from tens to thousands of machine instructions or more.

-But it might not be necessary to see all those details to understand what the effect of __Button .
+But it might not be necessary, to see all those details, to understand what the effect of __Button .
 Set Text__ might be.
 A simpler overview might be good enough for that:

 <img src="images/Circle%20Language%20Spec%20Introduction.014.jpeg" height="200" />